Prosecutor: Teen charged with murder said he baptized father in Duxbury pond in attempt to exorcise demons

 When initially asked about the whereabouts of his father, Jack allegedly told investigators, “He’s missing.
 I don’t know what happened.
 I blacked out.”

-During an interview with officers at the hospital on Monday, Jack allegedly stated that he used the Uber to pick up his dad from a bar because he was concerned about his wellbeing.
+During an interview with officers at the hospital on Monday, Jack allegedly stated that he used the Uber to go to the bar to pick up his dad, who had left a treatment center in Hopkinton where he was being treated for alcohol abuse.
 In an altercation that ensued at the pond, Jack reportedly saw a “demon” in his father’s eyes.

 “He went on to state — in this incident at the pond — that he believed he was baptizing his father.
 He described that he was holding his father in the pond, on his back, like a baby,” Buckingham said.
 “He continually dunked the father’s head in the water, about four to eight times…When the father started to fight and strike him, he pushed the head back down into the water.
 He did so until his father was no longer struggling.”